bashtools/mokctl/README.md

 * To set up a kubernetes cluster on my under-powered laptop.

   My laptop is small and light with no internal fans.
 This means it's also not particularly powerful and it only has 8GB of RAM.
 Running Mumshad's kubernetes-the-hard-way has not been possible on my machine.
   I use Fedora and Gnome, and have done so for years since moving from Debian.
-I changed to Fedora at that time to be able to use the latest Gnome and found it so stable and easy to set up that I never went back to Debian.
 So, this document is **meant specifically for Fedora**, but any modern Linux should be fine.

 * To set up a full kubernetes cluster inside containers.